kanaria69/Mainecoco/README.md

-## Two guys walked into a bar, the third one ducked.
+## Why did the belt go to prison?
+He held up a pair of pants!